homebrewedsec/seguri.io/index.md

   - image_path: assets/images/training.png
     alt: "Training Services"
     title: "Training"
     excerpt: "Our training services are designed to empower your team with the knowledge and skills needed to defend against today’s sophisticated cyber threats.
 We offer comprehensive, hands-on training programs tailored to your organization’s unique needs and security goals.
-Our training covers a wide range of topics, from foundational security principles to advanced threat detection and response techniques."
+Our training covers a wide range of topics, from foundational security principles to advanced threat detection and response techniques. <br> We focus on providing actionable and practical learning experiences, ensuring that your team can immediately apply what they’ve learned to enhance your security posture.
+Our programs are fully customizable, allowing you to choose the topics and depth of coverage that best fit your requirements.
+Whether you're looking to build a strong security foundation or advance your team's expertise, our training services are designed to equip your organization with the tools and knowledge necessary to stay ahead of evolving threats.
+At Seguri, we are committed to delivering high-quality, impactful training that makes a real difference in your security capabilities."

 ---